 MEET OUR INSTRUCTORS

-Born in Newark, ,Deanna Daly is a 2D artist who focuses in collage and painting.
-Deanna received her BFA from Moore college of Art and Design in the spring of 2013 for Art Education, and Fine Arts with an emphasis in 2D.
-Deanna Daly has taught art at Great Taste Design Company in Wilmington DE, Camp Accomplish in Maryland, Moore’s Young Artists Workshop Program in Philadelphia and student taught art k-¬8 at Greenfield School in Philadelphia.
-Daly’s past exhibitions include the DCAD Alumni show in 2011, the Art of Student Teaching Show at Moore College in 2013.
+Deanna Daly is an artist who focuses on collage and painting.
+Deanna received her BFA from Moore College of Art and Design in Art Education and Fine Arts with an emphasis in 2-D Design.
+She has taught art at Great Taste Design Company in Wilmington, DE, Camp Accomplish in Maryland, Moore’s Young Artists Workshop Program in Philadelphia and student taught art K-8 at Greenfield School in Philadelphia.
+CYNTHIA

 Cynthia Swanson enjoys teaching art to students of all ages at CCArts and other local organizations.
 A painter with a BFA from the University of the Arts, Philadelphia, she exhibits her work locally and nationally and is especially known for paintings that express her love of the outdoor world.

 Rachel Barton has appeared in numerous theatre and television productions, commercials and film.
 Rachel has worked with the CT film office on major studio productions such as SONY and Columbia pictures.
 For over 30 years, she has inspired and motivated performing arts students by creating a fun and challenging learning environment.